Sir Robert Pattinson Academy: Secondary modern school

-The school was a 'bilateral' school (part grammar/part secondary modern) until January 1961 when the grammar school students transferred to the newly opened North Kesteven Grammar School.
+Comprehensive

 It became a comprehensive when parts of northern Kesteven became comprehensive in September 1970.
 This was four years before Lincoln went comprehensive – Lincoln was a separate county borough until April 1974.

+Cafeteria meals began on 4 February 1980, for the 1165 children.
+In November 1984, geography teacher Howard Eve was suspended for swearing; he had been deputy head of Geography since 1972.
+In March 1985 there was an attempted arson attack, thwarted by an alert policeman.

+In 1991, local Conservative councillor, Zena Scoley, questioned the standard of education that comprehensive schools could offer.
+She said that comprehensive schools in Lincoln were providing 'mediocre education', and that the new CTC school was needed, to provide a better standard.
+Labour councillors were also trying to derail the new CTC school.

+In 1993, £500,000 of construction began on new science labs, which was opened in May 1994, and was officially opened in October 1994.

 It became a grant-maintained school self-governing in 1992, transferring to Foundation status in 1999.
 On 1 August 2011 the school became an Academy and changed its name to Sir Robert Pattinson Academy.